Berkmann18/EssenceJS/README.md

 -	EssenceJS 1.0 will be the ES4-5 All-In-One version
 -	EssenceJS 1.1 will be the ES5 framework (ES4-like module based)
 -	EssenceJS 1.2 will be the ES5-6 framework (skipped in favour of the next one)
--   EssenceJS 2 is will be the ES6 framework
+- ~EssenceJS 2 is will be the ES6 framework~ (cf. https://github.com/Berkmann18/EssenceJS which I haven't had the time to release, feel free to help out).